G.P.O. / BT War Organisation

 The communications network to support the POWO was known as the Post Office Defence Network (PODN) becoming the British Telecom Defence Network (BTDN) after privatisation.

 The BTDN at the time of its closure in the nineties contained a mishmash of various circuit markings on switchboards reflecting the original PODN and the various company reorganisations during its life as BTDN.
 This makes identifying the underlying structure difficult for the researcher.
+The BTDN also contained a telegraph network enabling hard copy messages to be sent to BTWO locations all over the country.

-The Defence Network
+The Defence Network Structure

 At a combined BTDN and EMSS, the BTDN circuits are not used for connecting customers, but the EMSS circuits may be used to connect BTDN services through to departments in other parts of the country.